Suzuki Jimny: Fourth generation (2018)

-In January 2023, Suzuki released the long-wheelbase 5-door version of the Jimny, based on the Sierra version.
+In January 2023, Suzuki released the long-wheelbase 5-door version of the Jimny, based on the Sierra version, using the larger, 1.5-litre K15B engine.

 Design

 The body-on-chassis design uses a ladder frame, 3-link rigid axle suspension with coil spring, and part-time four-wheel drive with low range transfer gear, marketed as ALLGRIP PRO.
 Transmission options are a 5-speed manual transmission and a 4-speed automatic.

 The exterior has upright A-pillars, a flat clamshell bonnet/hood, driver and passenger window lines that dip at the front to extend visibility, a simple black grille with round headlamps, roof edge drip rails, and prominent wheel arch extensions.
 The interior rear luggage space can be expanded by folding twin rear seats, creating a 377-litre luggage space with a flat floor, five utility screw holes and four luggage anchors.
 The design results in an approach angle of 37 degrees, ramp breakover angle of 28 degrees and departure angle of 49 degrees.

 The Jimny incorporates a series of safety features, marketed by Suzuki as Suzuki Safety Support.
 The Dual Sensor Brake Support (DSBS) system determines if there is a risk of forward collision and issues an audio and visual warning, increases braking force, or applies automatic braking to either avoid a collision or minimize damage.
 Other functions include lane departure warning, weaving alert function and high beam assist, which automatically switches between high and low beams.